AlexanderRichey/Markdownify/README.md

 Other HTML elements will be either rendered as they are or not rendered at all - it depends on where they occur in the line.

 Also, if you want to keep your tags or something, just modify the #front_matter method and consider forking it.

-##Apology

-I've only been coding for a couple months, so be nice and thanks for reading!